bemasc/svcb-dane/draft-rebs-dnsop-svcb-dane.md

 ## QUIC and CNAME

-Given service https://api.example.com and records:
+Given service URI `https://api.example.com` and records:

 ~~~
 www.example.com.
 CNAME api.example.com.
 api.example.com.
-HTTPS 1 svc4.example.net alpn=h3 port=8443
+HTTPS 1 svc4.example.net alpn=h2,h3 port=8443
 svc4.example.net.
 CNAME xyz.example-cdn.com.
 ~~~

+If the connection attempt is using HTTP/3, the transport label is set to `_quic`\; otherwise `_tcp` is used.

-The TLSA QNAME would be one of:
+The initial TLSA QNAME would be one of:

 * `_8443._quic.svc4.example.net`
+* `_8443._tcp.svc4.example.net`

+If no TLSA record is found, the fallback TLSA QNAME would be one of:

 * `_8443._quic.xyz.example-cdn.com`
-* `_8443._tcp.svc4.example.net`
 * `_8443._tcp.xyz.example-cdn.com`

 ## New scheme ServiceMode

-Given service foo://api.example.com:8443 and record:
+Given service URI `foo://api.example.com:8443` and record:

 ~~~
 _8443._foo.api.example.com.
 SVCB 1 api.example.com.
 ~~~

-The TLSA QNAME is `_8443._$PROTO.api.example.com`, where $PROTO is the appropriate value as discussed in {{protocols}}.
+The TLSA QNAME is `_8443._$PROTO.api.example.com`, where $PROTO is the appropriate value for the client-selected transport as discussed in {{protocols}} .

 ## New scheme AliasMode

-Given service foo://api.example.com:8443 and records:
+Given service URI `foo://api.example.com:8443` and records:

 ~~~
 _8443._foo.api.example.com.
 SVCB 0 svc4.example.net.
 svc4.example.net.
-SVCB 3 .
+SVCB 1 .
 svc4.example.net.
 A    192.0.2.1
 ~~~